Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Experiments

 As shown in Table \ref{table:NS}, the error of our model is one order of magnitude lower in the $\xi\mapsto \omega$ and $(\omega_0,\xi)\mapsto \omega$ settings.
 Besides, we solve the equation on $64\times64$ grid, then train on the $64\times64$ grid and $16\times16$ grid.
-From the results, we verify the resolution-invariance of our model.
+From the results, we verify that our model can keep accurate when the resolution changes.